How to Plant, Grow, and care for Boston Ferns

-The lush, green fronds of the Boston fern can bring color to your home, inside and outside.
-Learn all about them with our growing guide!
+The lush, green fronds of the Boston fern can bring color to your home, inside and out.
+These iconic ferns are perfect for hanging baskets, cascading over the rim, and giving the space an abundant tropical look.
+Learn all about them with Lorin Nielsen's growing guide.

 Contents